 keratosis pilaris, characterized by small bumps that can appear anywhere on the body, but especially the extremities (it’s possible that people with keratosis pilaris are less likely than average to have acne)

 - flat warts, often resolve by themselves, but can be treated with good hygiene at home

 Skin can change dramatically during pregnancy.
 Bouts of acne or other conditions are not uncommon.
 However, unusual or troubling changes should be seen by a doctor as soon as possible.

 Doctors have some general advice on preventing acne:

 Eat a healthy diet.
-That’s always a good advice, but medical professionals tend to the role of diet in preventing or treating pimples.
+That’s always a good advice, but medical professionals tend to

 Hygiene.
 Keep your body clear of excess oil and grime that can clog pores, and do it correctly.
 Don’t use conventional soap.
 Choose a cleanser that’s close to the pH of your skin.
 Scrubbing can irritate your skin.

 Gently wash and pat dry instead.
 If meticulous hygiene doesn’t clear up the acne, remember that the condition begins below the surface of the skin and may need more focused treatment.

 Monitor sun exposure.
 Sun can help with superficial acne, but it also can encourage the production of sebum and lesions.
 Always use a sunscreen.